 - Admitting a Will – In Texas, the statute of limitations to admit a will for probate is within four years from the date of the decedent’s death.
 Probate courts may admit wills after the statute of limitations runs out, depending on the circumstances, but there may be additional challenges in the admittance process.
 This includes applying parties having to prove they were not “in default.”

 - Contesting a Will – Under Texas law, any person who wishes to contest a will has two years after the will has been admitted to probate to file a will content.
 A will contest can be filed prior to any hearing and admission of a will to probate (after an application has been filed and notice posted), as well as before another party files the will for probate.

 Our legal team has extensive experience helping clients understand their rights when it comes to the probate process in Texas.
 Due to the time limits that apply in these cases, we encourage anyone who seeks to admit a will for probate, or contest a will, reach out for legal assistance from our skilled and compassionate team as soon as possible.
 Ample time ensures time requirements are met, and that your case can be prepared with the meticulous car and attention it deserves.

 Houston Probate Attorneys: Step-by-Step Guidance

 From preparation and admitting a will for probate to meeting all requirements and navigating any challenges or disputes that arise, the probate process can be an unfamiliar and daunting experience for many.
-However, with the support of proven estate planning and probate attorneys like those at Hendershot, Cannon & Hisey, P.C., you can receive the step-by-step guidance and advocacy you need to navigate the process and protect your rights and interests when striving for the best possible outcome.
+However, with the support of proven estate planning and probate attorneys like those at Hendershot, Cowart & Hisey, P.C., you can receive the step-by-step guidance and advocacy you need to navigate the process and protect your rights and interests when striving for the best possible outcome.

 Our legal team has extensive experience with Texas probate cases, and is available to help you learn more about the process, your rights, and getting started.
 Call (713) 909-7323 orcontact us online to schedule a consultation.